-The premise of PRP injections is that all you need to do is pull some blood out of your body, make it richer in platelets by spinning it around, and then inject the super-charged blood back in so it can promote faster healing!
-This sounds high tech, simple, and easy.
+The premise of PRP injections is that all you need to do is pull some blood out of your body, make it richer in platelets by spinning it around, and then inject that super-charged blood back into your body so it can promote faster healing.
+This sounds both high-tech and easy.
 And if a doctor suggests it, it must work, right?

-As trainers who focus on muscle balance and proper movement patterns, we’re generally not huge fans of PRP injections for two big reasons:
+As a functional movement trainer who focuses on muscle balance and proper movement patterns, I’m generally not a huge fan of PRP injections.
+Here’s why:

 In short, if you believe that the only one who can fix your problems is someone else, you’re in for a very long and frustrating road.
 If you instead start with the assumption that there’s something YOU can do to positively affect your situation, you will be much better off.

 That means avoiding pain treatment strategies that imply that your body is damaged beyond all normal human healing capacity.

 You may be saying “But I have arthritis, a labral tear, or some other major issue with my body.”